 The courses vary in length and in material covering different topics outside of nutrition as well.
 They include budgeting and shopping to help participants understand the importance of good money management.
 These courses aid the participants in acquiring fruits and vegetables in an affordable manner through the use of coupons and good grocery shopping practices.

-Workshops are given at the Food Bank’s main location on Scotts Avenue every first Friday of the month from 11 am-noon (please see calendar for any change in times or cancellations).
+Workshops are given at the Food Bank’s main location on Scotts Avenue every Friday from 11 am-noon (please see calendar for any change in times or cancellations).

 Our goal is to provide access to a resource for our most vulnerable community members so they may learn about proper health, nutrition and ways to live healthier lifestyles!